 Innopolis Engineering is a Scandinavian and Baltic Architecture and Engineering Company.
 Before Ganttic, they used Excel for resource planning.
 Since their company grew, they knew they needed a resource planning tool to replace spreadsheets.
 And Gantt charts that will help the architects stick to their schedule.
 Once they saw what Ganttic had to offer, they were sold.
-And Gantt charts that will help the architect stick to their schedule.

-Read on to find out how Ganttic made resource planning easier and more transparent for one company.
+Read on to find out how Ganttic made engineering resource planning easier and more transparent for one company.
 And get some tips from real Ganttic users.

 https://www.innopolis.ee/story